 The political empowerment brought by participation affects local power dynamics.
 Community participation may be recognized for an externally motivated political act.
 Robert Chambers points out the intrinsically political nature of PAR by pointing out the relationship between the participants and the change agents where the agents are viewed as stronger individuals with the intention to change things for the weaker participants (Chambers, 1983).

 At some point, PAR plays the role of encouraging power redistribution.
 The rationale for the redistribution of the local power and the mode of doing so are mainly based on theoretical analysis.
 This may be counterproductive in the sense that theory is often significantly different from observed realities.
-Beside, the researcher, as an outsider with high educational quality and with superior information, play important roles in influencing local people’s thinking and actions.
+Besides, the researcher, as an outsider with high educational quality and with superior information, play important roles in influencing local people’s thinking and actions.
 This is another form of power politics and it acknowledges the ability of the stronger person to effect a change in the mindsets of the weaker one.

 This essay has tried to discuss PARs strengths and limitations to development communication.
 It has been argued that PAR as a new paradigm that has developed during the past three decades, has received diverse academic opinions.
 Some scholars criticize it while others support it based on the strengths and limitations cited in the paper.